iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Overview

-One of the biggest problems and opportunities in Latin America, specially in countries like Colombia, is the education, and the equity in its accessibility.
-We know it by self experience, and in order to help to solve this problem, we decided to build a unique tool to give people an efficient and more accesible e-learning tool.
-So we built Aurora, a eLearning company that wants to change education in Latam by using technology and design to build an efficient, reliable and accessible platform where students, employees and companies can improve their skills and strengths.
+One of the biggest problems and opportunities in Latin America, especially in countries like Colombia, is education, and the equity in its accessibility.
+We know it by self-experience, and to help to solve this problem, we decided to build a unique tool to give people an efficient and more accessible e-learning tool.
+So we built Aurora, an eLearning company that wants to change education in Latam by using technology and design to build an efficient, reliable, and accessible platform where students, employees, and companies can improve their skills and strengths.

 #### Problem

-Education in Latam has many threads that need to be enhanced, and in order to support that improvement we focused on: how to improve the engagement and high results in eLearning courses for workers in Latam?
+Education in Latam has many threads that need to be enhanced, and to support that improvement we focused on: how to improve the engagement and high results in eLearning courses for workers in Latam?

 #### Understand the main steps in an e-learning flow